nbehrnd/bader_article/github_md.md

+---
-# Putting Fortran's object-related features to practical use
+title:  Putting Fortran's object-related features to practical use
+author: Paul Baader (1966 - 2044)
+date:   2024
+---

 This article describes how advanced Fortran language features can be applied toward object-based and object-oriented programming techniques.